What is the Highest Quality Silver? Understanding Silver Purity and Types

 1. Look for Hallmarks and Stamps

-• Purity Marks: Look for stamps such as “925” for sterling silver or “999” for fine silver, indicating the silver content.
+• Purity Marks: Common stamps include “925” for sterling silver, “999” for fine silver, or “800” for lower purity silver.

 2. Perform a Magnet Test

-Silver is not magnetic.
+• Silver is not magnetic.
 If the item sticks to a magnet, it is likely not pure silver.

 3. The Ice Test